m0ham3dx/mx-Quantum-Computing-Primer/README.md

 The goal of the scientfic concepts is to build a foundation in undertanding the origins or *QC*.

+I have also added *🍌TLDR* block to each section, for fast understanding.

 # 🎓LEARNING RESOURCES OF QC

 These are going to links to resources which have a simplified explanation of QC, which are not math heavy.
 With a greater focus on videos rather than papers.
 Note all of these sources have been studied for the content in this repository.